Federal Student Loans

 Spring Loans and Withdrawal from Navarro College

-If you withdrew from Navarro College in the fall semester, and are returning for the spring semester, please be aware that your spring loans, if you were eligible, were cancelled when you withdrew.
-You will need to contact us if you want spring loans.
+If you withdrew from Navarro College in the fall semester and are returning for the spring semester, or if the spring semester is your first at Navarro College, you must request student loans.
+If you wish to request loans for the spring semester, please fill out the Change Request Form.
 Please be aware that the new spring loans will be disbursed in two disbursements, one at the beginning of the semester and one at the half-way point (see our Refunds Page for specific dates).
 They may not be the same amount as the original amounts you were awarded.

 A parent of a dependent undergraduate student who is enrolled at least half-time (six credits) may be able to borrow a Parent PLUS Loan (Parent Loan for Undergraduate Students) through the DL (Direct Loan) program to help pay for educational expenses while attending Navarro College.
 The Parent PLUS Loan is based on credit and usually requires a parent begin repayment 60 days after the last disbursement is received.